 The following information should be used to describe the issue:

-A brief description of the circumstances associated with the issue and any relevant information on the developed during the inspection process.
+A brief description of the circumstances associated with the issue and any relevant information on the question that has ambiguity in the licensing basis, design basis, or applicability of regulatory requirements developed during the inspection process.

 A brief description of the significance of the issue in terms of the VLSSIR screening criteria.